 Grant Smith, MET

 Grant is a former computer science teacher and district administrator.
-He has led #CSforAll initiatives at multiple school districts across the nation and has developed computer science curricula and standards.
-In recognition for his leadership in computer science education, he won the 2015 Digital Innovation in Learning Award – Administrator Trailblazer.
-He has served on national computer science education panels including the CSTA Standards Review Committee.
-Grant is concurrently working on a doctorate from the Johns Hopkins University School of Education.
+He has led #CSforAll initiatives at multiple school districts in multiple states across the nation and has developed computer science curricula and standards.
+In 2015 he won the Digital Promise/EdSurge Digital Innovation in Learning Award.
+He has served on national computer science education panels.
+He is also one of the authors of the 2017 CSTA Computer Science Standards.